 Ken was appointed Artistic Director at Handspan in 1993.
 While in the position, Ken formalised and had ratified a further definition of the role at Handspan which unpinned its allegiance to membership evolved artistic planning.
 While this paved the way for overdue artistic independence in the role, in the end, leadership detached from the membership did not work for long after his tenure ended.

 In his three years new productions were created for the Mainstage and he engaged new and emerging performers in the company through annual, large-scale, collaborative spectacle productions On the Street.

-Since 2009 Ken Evans and Rebecca Russell have actively sought to create a sustainable and viable arts practice based in Clunes, Central Victoria, creating new works grounded in visual theatre.
-The landscape, the light and the elements have given Ken a new canvas and design palette.
-Their most recent works have been large scale, outdoor and site specific works presented under a giant willow tree Under A Willow (2015), on a custom-made hillside of native grasses, Grasslands (2014) and in the heart of a 40- hectare Steam Rally site Steam!
+Since 2009 Ken Evans has actively sought to create a sustainable and viable arts practice based in Clunes, Central Victoria, creating new works grounded in visual theatre.
+The landscape, the light and the elements have given Ken a new canvas and design palette to develop works in partnership with Rebecca Russell including large scale, outdoor and site specific works presented under a giant willow tree Under A Willow (2015), on a custom-made hillside of native grasses, Grasslands (2014) and in the heart of a 40- hectare Steam Rally site Steam!
 (2012).